-b. complying with Sections 9.1 (Access; Rectification; Restricted Processing; Portability) and 9.2.1 (Customer's Responsibility for Requests); and c. if subsections (a) and (b) above are insufficient for Customer to comply with such obligations, upon Customer's request, providing additional reasonable assistance.
+b. complying with Sections 9.1 (Access: Rectification: Restricted Processing: Portability) and 9.2.1 (Responsibility for Requests): and c. if subsections (a) and (b) above are insufficient for Customer (or the relevant controller) to comply with such obligations, upon Customer's request, providing Customer with additional reasonable cooperation and assistance.